merikan/merikan.com/content/post/unable-to-build-project-in-intellij.md

 java: Compilation failed: internal java compiler error
 ```
 After some research, I found that [Intellij had some problem with Lombok](https://github.com/rzwitserloot/lombok/issues/2592).
-It also looks like it has the same problem with Mastruct but in this specific project, I don't use Mapstruct.
+It also looks like it has the same problem with Mapstruct but in this specific project, I don't use Mapstruct.
 There are two ways to solve this issue, first is to upgrade Lombok to a newer version second is more of a workaround and it is to [add `-Djps.track.ap.dependencies=false` to the build process options](https://github.com/rzwitserloot/lombok/issues/2592#issuecomment-705449860).

 My Lombok version was 1.18.8 so I upgraded to the current latest version 1.18.18 and it solved my problem.